FamilySearch/GEDCOM/specification/gedcom-03-datamodel.md

 ### `SOUR`.`EVEN` {.unlisted .unnumbered #enum-SOUR.EVEN}

-An event- or attribute-type tag names.
+An event- or attribute-type tag name.
 See [Events] and [Attributes].

 ### `MEDI` {.unlisted .unnumbered #enum-MEDI}